xwp/block-scaffolding-wp/readme.md

 	or use `npm run dev` to watch and re-build as you work.

-5. Lint JavaScript with ESLint:
+5. Lint JavaScript files with ESLint:

 	   npm run lint:js

-6. Lint PHP with phpcs:
+6. Lint PHP files with phpcs:

 	   npm run lint:php

-6. Run PHPUnit tests, with optional --coverage flag preceded by -- to create a report:
+6. Run PHPUnit tests, with the optional `--coverage` flag preceded by `--` to create a report:

 	   npm run test:php -- --coverage-html tmp/report